'Finding the time and a place in which to be silent is important for us all. A wonderful project'

 Our lives are often hectic.
 It can be difficult, particularly for those of us who live in urban areas, to find five minutes peace.

-During the summer of 2016, we set up the not-for-profit project Silent Space.
+During the summer of 2016, garden writer Liz Ware set up a not-for-profit project and called it Silent Space.
 A handful of gardens that open to the public agreed to take part and to reserve an area where people could be silent.
 For a couple of hours each week, visitors to these quiet areas were invited to switch off from technology and to stop talking.

-The feedback from the pilot was so positive and the project so easy to run that, using the knowledge we’ve gained, we’re helping to create more Silent Spaces wherever we can.
-As one happy visitor pointed out, ‘It’s wonderful to have permission to be silent.’
+The feedback was very positive and the project proved to be easy to run.
+As one visitor pointed out, ‘It’s wonderful to have permission to be silent.’

 'Silence is not the absence of something, but the presence of everything'